konveyor/tackle2-ui/client/src/app/hooks/table-controls/DOCS.md

 - Sort state is provided by `useSortState`.
 - For client-side sorting, the sort logic is provided by `getLocalSortDerivedState` (based on the `getSortValues` config argument, which is not required when using server-side sorting).
 - For server-side sorting, sort state is serialized for the API by `getSortHubRequestParams`.
-- Sort-related component props are provided by `getSortProps`.
+- Sort-related component props are provided by `useSortPropHelpers`.
-- Sort inputs are rendered by the table's `Th` component.
+- Sort inputs are rendered by the table's `Th` PatternFly component.

 ### Pagination